Teach English in the Netherlands

 The Dutch are well-known for their bicycle culture, iconic windmills, and abundance of vibrant flower fields.
-But did you also know they’re also renowned for their excellence at speaking English.
-The Netherlands ranked second in the world’s English Proficiency Index, a 2011 study done by a UK organization, Education First.
+But did you also know they’re also renowned for their excellence at speaking English?
+The Netherlands ranked first in the world’s English Proficiency Index, a yearly study by a UK organization, Education First.
 So now the obvious question: Does the country even need foreign English teachers?

 While there isn’t an urgent demand for English teachers in this country, there are ways of finding teaching jobs in the Netherlands if you have the right qualifications.
 Most teachers will require a bachelor’s degree and TEFL certification to teach English in the Netherlands.
 The average salary for teaching in the Netherlands is $2,223 - $3,558 USD per month.

 The Netherlands has one of the highest quality education systems in the world.
 Here are the most popular places to find a job as a foreign teacher.